Santiago Yusta: National team career

 Yusta made nine appearances for the Spanish under-16 national team, averaging 13.3 points, 5.2 rebounds, 2.0 assists and 2.1 steals a contest, as they captured the European championship in 2013.
 In 2014, he led the Spanish under-17 national team to the semifinals at the World Championships, putting up averages of 14.1 points and 3.9 boards per outing.
 Yusta also played for Spain at the U18 European Championships in 2015 and was a key-part of the team that won gold at the 2016 U20 European Championships.
 He scored 10.7 points per contest during the tournament, while pulling down 5.4 rebounds a game, dishing out 2.4 assists and snagging 2.1 steals per outing.

-On July 1, 2018, Yusta made his debut with the Spanish national team with a 80-60 victory over Belarus scoring 4 points and dishing out 2 assists in 10 minutes.
+On July 1, 2018, Yusta made his debut with the Spanish national team with an 80-60 victory over Belarus scoring 4 points and dishing out 2 assists in 10 minutes.